mspass-team/mspass/docs/source/user_manual/importing_data.rst

     An overview of the concepts of :code:`mass_downloader` are given `here <https://docs.obspy.org/tutorial/code_snippets/retrieving_data_from_datacenters.html>`__.

-The obspy tools are well documented and relatively easy to use users are referred to the above pages and examples to build a workflow to retrieve a working data set.
+The obspy tools are well documented and relatively easy to use.
+Users are referred to the above pages and examples to build a workflow to retrieve a working data set.
 We do, however, think it useful to give a few warnings.